 This lovely man has had a lot of sun exposure over the years and I think his primary physician may have also said that at he should see a dermatologist.

-My rule of thumb is that I strongly encourage an annual full skin exam for every fair skinned person over 40 years of age who has lived in the sun belt.
+My rule of thumb is that I strongly encourage an annual full skin exam for early skin cancer detection on every fair skinned person over 40 years of age who has lived in the sun belt.

 Many patients decline.
 This gentleman didn’t and his decision saved his life.